George Osborne predicts Boris Johnson will U-turn on downgraded rail plans

 Hitting out at the prime minister for lacking “ambition”, the former chancellor described the government’s proposals this week as “pretty disappointing” and highlighted the importance of marginal seats around Bradford and Leeds.

-His intervention comes after ministers unveiled long-awaited plans for rail in the Commons — but faced accusations of “betrayal” for breaking a pledge to build the HS3 line, between Manchester and Leeds, and the eastern leg of HS2, serving the Midlands and Yorkshire.
+His intervention comes after ministers unveiled long-awaited plans for rail services in the north of England and were accused of “betrayal” for breaking a pledge to build the HS3 line, between Manchester and Leeds, and the eastern leg of HS2, serving the Midlands and Yorkshire.

-Seizing on the plans as a “second-class option”, Sir Keir Starmer, the Labour leader, said his party remained committed to building the eastern leg of HS2 while northern leaders demanded the Integrated Rail Review be put to a free vote in the Commons.
+Branding the scaled-back plans a “second-class option”, Sir Keir Starmer, the Labour leader, said his party remained committed to building the eastern leg of HS2, while northern leaders demanded the integrated rail review be put to a free vote in the Commons.

-Mr Johnson, however, insisted this week his critics were talking “total rubbish” and that there was some good news in the £96 billion plans for the railways — referring to plans to electrify the Transpennine route and Midland main line.
+Mr Johnson, however, insisted this week that his critics were talking “total rubbish” and that there was some good news in the £96bn plans for the railways – referring to plans to electrify the Transpennine route and the Midland main line.

-Mr Osborne, who was chancellor during David Cameron’s premiership between 2010-16, told The Financial Times: “Frankly, I don’t think high speed rail in the east of England, up to Yorkshire, is dead yet.”
+Mr Osborne, who was chancellor during David Cameron’s premiership between 2010 and 2016, told the Financial Times: “Frankly, I don’t think high-speed rail in the east of England, up to Yorkshire, is dead yet.”

-“I think the politics of that over the next two years, we’ll see — and it wouldn’t be for the first time — our prime minister execute a U-turn and come back to promising an eastern leg of HS2, just over a longer period of time.”
+“I think the politics of that over the next two years will see – and it wouldn’t be for the first time – our prime minister execute a U-turn and come back to promising an eastern leg of HS2, just over a longer period of time.”

-While welcoming the £96 billion overall upgrade for railways, the former chancellor, who chairs the Northern Powerhouse Partnership group, also said: “It’s not often you can say this about Boris Johnson but he lacks ambition”.
+While welcoming the £96bn overall upgrade for railways, the former chancellor, who chairs the Northern Powerhouse Partnership group, also said: “It’s not often you can say this about Boris Johnson, but he lacks ambition.”

 Responding to Mr Osborne’s comments, shadow transport secretary Jim McMahon said: “George Osborne has confirmed what many of us have been saying – the government doesn’t have a plan to rebalance our economy.